twincitiespublictelevision/mm_api_notify/README.md

 ### Database [db]

-These are the values required to connect to the MongoDB instance
+These are the values required to connect to the MongoDB instance.
+Authentication currently is run against the `admin` database.

 | Option   |
 | -------- |